 Agreed admission number

 Applications are made through your local authority’s admissions process, which all London boroughs use for secondary transfer.
-Applications should be made via the eAdmissions website, although if you require a paper application you can request one from your local authority.
+Applications should be made online via the eAdmissions website.

-Your local authority will write to you about the process for applying for secondary schools, including the Archer Academy.
+Your local authority will provide full details of the process for applying for secondary schools, including the Archer Academy.

 Where no place is available the applicant will be advised and informed of their right to request an independent appeal.

-If your application is received after the closing date then your application will be viewed as late.
+If your application is received after the closing date 31 October 2018 then your application will be viewed as late.
 Late applications will not be considered until all applications that were received on time have been processed.
-If there are exceptional reasons why your application is late, you should write explain this and provide supporting documents.
+If there are exceptional reasons why your application is late, you should write to Barnet Council to explain this and provide supporting documents.

 Verification of information